PSWinCom/LinkMobility.PSWin.Client/README.md

 ## License

-This project is licensed under the MIT No Attribution license.
-See [./LICENSE.txt](LICENSE.txt) for the license text.
+This project is licensed under the `MIT No Attribution` license.
+See [LICENSE.txt](./LICENSE.txt) for the license text.